Improve Your Publication's Profitability

-Understanding your CTR, or the percentage of people who click on the ad units on your site, can have a direct impact on publication profitability in multiple ways.
+Understanding your CTR (click-through rate), or the percentage of people who click on the ad units on your site, can have a direct impact on publication profitability in multiple ways.

-Thankfully, if a publication isn’t pleased with what its CTR calculator shows it, there are many ways to improve it.
+Thankfully, if a publication isn’t pleased with what its click-through rate calculator shows it, there are many ways to improve it.

 The Difference a CTR Calculator Has on Publishers’ Bottom Lines